syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if num or inum is non-numeric, if suffix is neither "i" nor "j".
+#VALUE! - occurs if num or inum is non-numeric, if suffix is neither "i" nor "j".

 #### Example: